How to easily collect addresses?

 The baby shower invitation should contain the date, gift list link, location, RSVP and a person to contact for questions.

-In most scenario's sending out invitations will demand time and energy then you might expect.
-We hope with Mailbook to make the process a bit easier.
+In most scenario's sending out invitations will demand more time and energy then you might expect.
+With Mailbook we make your life easier.